 Francine Katsoudas is Executive Vice President and Chief People, Policy & Purpose Officer of Cisco.
 In this role, Fran oversees critical functions that instill Cisco’s conscious culture, contribute to the company’s overall performance, and advance Cisco’s purpose to Power an Inclusive Future for All.

-As head of the People, Policy & Purpose Organization, Fran leads an ecosystem comprised of People & Communities, Corporate Affairs, Workplace Resources, and Government Affairs & Country Digital Acceleration.
+As head of the People, Policy & Purpose Organization, Fran leads an ecosystem comprised of People & Communities, Sustainability, Social Impact, Government Affairs & Policy, Workplace Resources, and Country Digital Acceleration.
 This strategic alignment of functions and expertise ensures holistic care for the well-being of Cisco’s people, establishes Cisco as a trusted and valued partner to governments and global leaders, and extends Cisco’s reach to positively impact communities everywhere in alignment with the company purpose.

-Fran currently serves on the Board of Directors for Americares, Global Citizen, and ADP.
+Fran has been recognized on the Forbes and Know Your Value 50 Over 50 list, honoring dynamic female leaders and entrepreneurs.
+She currently serves on the Board of Directors for Global Citizen and ADP.

 Passionate about social justice, Fran is an activist and advocate for a variety of causes close to her heart, particularly women’s leadership, homeless youth, and the Latino community.
 A graduate of the University of California Berkeley, Fran lives in the Bay Area with her husband and two children.